Western Animation: The Rugrats Movie

 - Bitch in Sheep's Clothing: Angelica Pickles, although downplayed from the show—she's not afraid of looking obnoxious by singing about how awful babies are in front of the adults, at any rate.

 - Book Ends: Began and ended with the "Okeydokey Jones" game of pretend

 - Chekhov's Gun: The Reptar wagon, and Dactar.

-- Not to mention the Circus Monkeys
+- The Circus Monkeys

 - The pocket watch that Stu gives Tommy to show him the responsibility his son now has as a big brother.
 Tommy's "sponsitility" watch becomes very vital to the plot.

-- Also Dil's pacifier falls out of the Reptar Wagon on to the road.
+- Dil's pacifier falls out of the Reptar Wagon on to the road.
 Later when Spike is towing Angelica across the road, Spike finds the pacifier on the ground and stops.
 But Angelica keeps going, and Spike is tugged along on his leash as he and Angelica fall into into a ditch in the woods.
 Later, When the police and the adults are investigating the Mattress Truck Accident, Lt.
 Klavin finds Dil's pacifier and shows it to Stu and Didi, who gasp in shock.

-- The goat that Grandpa Boris Gives to Didi
+- The goat that Grandpa Boris gives to Didi

 - The Chew Toy: Rex Pester.
 Being an arrogant nosy, jerk reporter in a kids' cartoon movie it is kind of expected.

 Rex (sobbing): And I never won an Emmy!

 - First, Stu accidentally slams into his helicopter while riding Dectar, ripping out the throttle sending him crashing into the forest.

 Rex: No!
 Not my toupeť!
 No!